BBS-contact/BBS-Open-System/platform/democracy/index.md

 - verified data
 - citizen-centered design

+Public governance becomes transparent, evidence-driven, and resistant to manipulation.

 ---

 ## Development Status

-The system is in conceptual and architectural development.
+The module is in conceptual and architectural development.
-Public features will be introduced as verification, security, and legal alignment progress.
+Public-facing components will be introduced as verification, security, and legal alignment progress.